 ON THIS PAGE

-Previous missions to the Red Planet have investigated its surface by studying its canyons, volcanoes, rocks, and soil.
+Previous missions to the Red Planet investigated its surface by studying its canyons, volcanoes, rocks, and soil.
 But the signatures of the planet's formation can only be found by sensing and studying its vital signs far below the surface.

 Taking the Planet’s Pulse